viralp353/Supervised_Machine_Learning_credits_Risk/README.md

 #####  Naive Random Oversampling:

 For Analysis, I used oversample the data using the naive random oversampling algorithm.I got count of the target classes like (low_risk: 51352) & (high_risk: 260 ).Then I used the resampled data to train a logistic regression model.I got  0.66 balanced accuracy score.
-Based on confusion matrix,I got (TRUE POSITIVE:57),(FALSE NEGATIVE:30),(FALSE POSITIVE:5694),(TRUE NEGATIVE:11424).For imbalanced_classification_report, We see that on table.
+Based on confusion matrix,I got (TRUE POSITIVE:57),(FALSE NEGATIVE:30),(FALSE POSITIVE:5694),(TRUE NEGATIVE:11424).For imbalanced_classification_report, We could see that on table.

 ![Naive Random Oversampling](https://user-images.githubusercontent.com/65969608/94352869-f5121d00-002f-11eb-93e9-cea69ac2956d.png)